gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The double weight of becoming a father and not being up in his element had made him as fidgety as a young goof in springtime.

-Grappa Gas drained the last of his own tea.
+Grappa Gas drained the last of his own chai.
 "It's good," he told Noxy appreciatively.
 "Maybe wants more cinnamon next time, though."